Palm Springs Mid Century Home

 Do you love mid century design?
 After a recent trip to Palm Springs, I’m outlining some tips and tricks to get this vibe in your home.

-Mid Century Finishes- in one word- Simple.
-Besides hardwood flooring (used predominantly in colder climates), terrazzo tile is the first thing that comes to mind for mid century homes.
-It is durable and lasts for years (decades).
-Any large format tile will work in your home but I especially love terrazzo’s multi color hue.
+Mid-Century Finishes – in one word – Simple.
+Besides hardwood flooring (used predominantly in colder climates), terrazzo tile is the first thing that comes to mind for mid-century homes.
+It’s durable and lasts for decades.
+Any large-format tile will work in your home, but I especially love terrazzo’s multi-color hue.

 Unlike the current popularity of using a subway tile pattern, mid-century tiling is stacked in straight lines.
-Rectangle and pentagon tile is popular, but 6″ squares were used when these homes were built.
-At it’s best, mid century finishes reflect a fuss-free, easy to maintain attitude.
+Rectangle and pentagon tiles are popular, but 6″ squares were common when these homes were originally built.
+At its best, mid-century finishes reflect a fuss-free, easy-to-maintain attitude.

 We all have items that naturally draw us in.
-My current obsession is mid century decorative glass.
-In molten sculptural shapes and shades of teal, green, orange and red, these pieces are a joyful addition to my rooms.
-Other things to look for- Mid century furniture interpreted in punchy fabrics.
-Multi color patterned rugs.
-Wood and metal accents.
-Splashy contemporary art.
+My current obsession is mid-century decorative glass.
+In molten sculptural shapes and shades of teal, green, orange, and red, these pieces are a joyful addition to any room.
+Other things to look for: mid-century furniture interpreted in punchy fabrics; multi-color, patterned rugs; wood and metal accents; and splashy contemporary art.
+Providing a contemporary contrast to modern decor, grey wood flooring is a very popular design choice in chic hotels and stunning homes throughout the UK.
 These all work together to add personality to your home.